ucl-cssb/flopr/README.md

     appears somewhere in the filenames and they all end with “.fcs”.
 So we use the \* character to show that there are some unknown characters before “Med” and between “Med” and “.fcs”.
-If you want to process all .fcs files in you folder, the pattern would be "\*.fcs".
+If you want to process all .fcs files in your folder, the pattern would be "\*.fcs".
   - `flu_channels` is as above.
   - `pre_cleaned` is as above.
   - `do_plot` is as above.